The Busy Month of December

-If your life is anything like mine, the month of December is intensely busy with activities, to-lists, gift lists and holiday events.
-Peace and tranquility is what we all want, yet for many, this holiday season is far from peaceful.
+If your life is like that of most North Americans, the month of December is intensely busy with activities, to-lists, gift lists and holiday events.
+Peace and tranquility may be what you want, yet for many, this month and the holiday season is far from peaceful.

 The practices of yoga and meditation and time spent outside in nature calm the nerves, release agitation, and soothe an over-stimulated mind/body.
 Practice yoga to steep in the sweet serenity of your deepest core.
 This is shanti, peace surcharged with ecstasy.
-Commit to your practices so that field of shanti, felt on the inside becomes more and more a quality of your daily functioning: your thoughts, spoken words and actions.
+Commit to your well-being practices so that field of shanti, felt on the inside becomes more and more a quality of your daily functioning: your thoughts, spoken words and actions.
 Commit to your practices and good habits so that you can stay in the space of open-hearted-ness toward yourself, toward those you love most, toward those who you may find difficult, and toward all beings.

 To cultivate goodwill, we have to focus on the intrinsic web of unity that binds us together so that our common humanity and common divinity are active in our awareness.

-To help me keep stay in a spirit of goodwill during the holidays, I focus on the Brahma Viharas, literally the "heavenly abodes", a list of four qualities or mindsets that are embraced by yogis and Buddhists alike as a means for the cultivation of peace inside and out.
+To help me keep stay in a spirit of goodwill during the holidays, I look to the teachings of the Brahma Viharas, literally the "heavenly abodes", a list of four qualities or mindsets that are embraced by yogis and Buddhists alike as a means for cultivating peace inside and out.